devel-pa/devel-pa/README.md

 - 👋 Hi, I’m Paul
 - 👀 I’m interested in software
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently relearning C#
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me ...
 I'll think about :)